peterstuart/peterstuart.org/posts/2020-03-07-writing-type-level-switch-statement-typescript.markdown

 type Test3 = Switch<string, []>;
 // Test3 = never
 ```

-This is logically the same as the more obvious implementation, but TypeScript allows it.

 For explanations of conditional types, implementing recursive types, and other advanced type techniques, check out these articles: